ABLE accounts give people with disabilities a way to save money without jeopardizing their qualifications for government disability benefits.

-In late 2014, President Obama signed into law the Achieving a Better Life Experience (ABLE) act.
-The ABLE act creates a new type of bank account for certain persons with disabilities.
-The money kept in these new accounts won’t count against a person’s ability to qualify for Supplemental Security Income (SSI) or Medicaid.
+Signed into law in 2014, the Achieving a Better Life Experience (ABLE) act creates a type of bank account for certain persons with disabilities.
+The money kept in these accounts won’t count against a person’s ability to qualify for Supplemental Security Income (SSI) or Medicaid.
 A person with a disability can own and control his or her own ABLE account, and any income earned in the account will not be subject to income tax.

 ABLE accounts also come with significant limitations, including the following:

-Read more on the state-specific laws for ABLE accounts.
+Read more about the state-specific laws for ABLE accounts.

 Special Needs Trust: Another Option for People With Disabilities